wix-incubator/quix/documentation/docs/installation.md

 By default, Quix works with demo Presto instance that runs inside Docker Compose.
 To work with your real Presto DB, change `PRESTO_API` URL.

 Note that you need to specify full URL, including protocol, port and API version.
-For example: `http://presto.my.domain:8181/v1`
+* PRESTO_API - e.g. `http://presto.my.domain:8181/v1`

 #### DB
 Quix also uses MySQL to store notebooks and other application data.
 Location of this data is specified by `DB_VOLUME_PATH`.